lingondricka2/Randomize_ComfyScript/README.md

 ## About The Project
 The infinite monkey method of creating your perfect workflow for ComfyUI.
 My first project and it's a work in progress so keep expectations low.
+As it is now the yaml file can be confusing and a pain to edit, probably should have some experience with python/yaml and patience.

 ## Prerequisites
 * ComfyScript, install instructions at https://github.com/Chaoses-Ib/ComfyScript